Paper airplane icon

 One of the absolute highlights of our time in Yogyakarta was exploring the UNESCO-listed Borobudur temple.
 This huge complex is the biggest Buddhist temple in the world and dates from the 9th century.

 For us, it was alongside the likes of Bagan and Angkor Wat in terms of amazement and that sense of Indiana Jones-type adventure into the lost temples of ancient civilisations.
-Despite being outside the city, it’s the top thing to do in Yogyakarta by far!
+Despite being outside the city, it’s the top thing to do in Yogyakarta by far and one of the most memorable for us.

 As if it couldn’t get any more magical, you can even visit at sunrise if you can drag yourself out of bed, that is!